SmartTokenLabs/TokenScript/doc/design_paper.md

 By virtue of TBML being a solution layer rather than base-layer technologies like Ethereum and Plasma, we choose to introduce the technology by example, and provide rich business-context based discussion for a boarder specturm of audience.

-## address "Frictionless Market" capacity
+## Address "Frictionless Market" needs

 Taking a closer look at "market", a market is not a noisy channel overloaded with information; more importantly, it is a place where delivery versus payment happens.
-With less reliance on the middlemen, our focus is turned into the tokens being traded, that is, *deliverables* and *payments*.
+With blockchain relying less on the middlemen, the host of the trades, our focus is turned into the tokens being traded, that is, *deliverables* and *payments*, and their role in market.

 deliverables
 :    All sorts of things money can buy: assets, goods and services.